paulodevsilva/korr-backend-assessment/README.md

 - **Repository pattern** → decouples persistence from business logic.
   Mongo is used in production, InMemory repo for tests/dev.

-- Mongo was chosen because simplifies storage and queries without the extra complexity of relational schemas and joins.
+- Mongo was chosen because simplifies storage and queries without extra complexity of relational schemas and joins.

 - **Validation** → `validateClaimRow.ts` checks CSV rows, `validateFilters.ts` checks API params.